The Hidden Fear Behind “What Do They Think of Me?”

 What feels true for me when no one is watching?

 Instead, you start outsourcing your identity to other people’s reactions.
 Their disappointment feels like evidence that you’re “bad,” and their approval can feel like a rush of relief.
 Your inner world becomes a series of emotional ups and downs depending on how the world responds to you that day.
-Other people’s perceptions don’t feel like opinions—they feel like mirrors.
+Other people’s perceptions don’t feel like opinions, they feel like mirrors.

 This is a trap I see a lot: people slowly start treating “making others happy,” or “being a good person,” as their identity.
-But here’s the problem—who gets to define what “good” even means?
+But here’s the problem… who gets to define what “good” even means?
 Who gets to decide what counts as “making people happy”?

 If you’re not careful, the answer becomes: everyone but you.

-And yes—making people happy can feel good.
+And yes, making people happy can feel good.
 Most of us want harmony.
 Most of us want to be liked.
 That’s human.

-Scary to have a different opinion.
+Terrifying to have a different opinion.

-Scary to want something that might inconvenience someone else.
+Terrifying to want something that might inconvenience someone else.

 Because the fear often isn’t, “What if they think poorly of me?”